quotient-im/gtad/README.md

   against _type_ and _format_ in the API description (see below on extensions to OpenAPI _types_ and _formats_).
-If the _format_ key starts with a `/` (forward slash) it is treated as a regular expression (the trailing slash is optional and is not processed), otherwise it's used as a literal case-sensitive string.
+If the _format_ key starts with a `/` (forward slash) it is treated as a regular expression (the trailing slash is optional and is not processed - if you need it to be the last character of the regex, just add one more `/`), otherwise it's used as a literal case-sensitive string.

 - `<targetTypeSpec>` is either the target type literal string (such as